Telugu script: iOS character crash bug

 On February 12, 2018, a bug in the iOS operating system was reported that caused iOS devices to crash if a particular Telugu character was displayed.
-The character is a combination of the characters "జ", "్", "ఞ", "ా" and The Zero-Width Non-Joiner character which looks combined like this "జ్ఞా".
+The character is a combination of the characters జ, ్, ఞ, and ా, and the zero-width non-joiner character, which displays as జ్ఞా.
 Apple confirmed a fix for iOS 11.3 and macOS 10.13.4.